mlavin/django-all-access/docs/providers.rst

 ====================================

 django-all-access configures and stores the set of OAuth providers in the database.
-To enable your users to authenticate with a particular provide you will need to add the OAuth API urls as well as your application's consumer key and consumer secret.
+To enable your users to authenticate with a particular provider, you will need to add the OAuth API URLs as well as your application's consumer key and consumer secret.
 The process of registering your application with each provider will vary and you should refer to the provider's API documentation for more information.